japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 Reading piece [pieceId] of [broadcastId]
 ----

-readBlocks first tries to look up the piece locally by requesting the BlockManager to xref:storage:BlockManager.adoc#getLocalBytes[getLocalBytes] and, if found, stores the reference in the local block array (for the piece ID) and <<releaseLock, releaseLock>> for the chunk.
+readBlocks first tries to look up the piece locally by requesting the BlockManager to storage:BlockManager.md#getLocalBytes[getLocalBytes] and, if found, stores the reference in the local block array (for the piece ID) and <<releaseLock, releaseLock>> for the chunk.

-If not found locally, readBlocks requests the BlockManager to xref:storage:BlockManager.adoc#getRemoteBytes[getRemoteBytes].
+If not found locally, readBlocks requests the BlockManager to storage:BlockManager.md#getRemoteBytes[getRemoteBytes].

 readBlocks...FIXME